AppFair/appfair.github.io/index.md

 ### Developing your `/APP-ORG/App.git` fork

-The `/APP-ORG/App.git` repository is structured as a standard swift package, and includes the following code that must be included as the scaffold and starting point for your app:
+The `/APP-ORG/App.git` repository is structured as a standard Swift package and includes the following code that must be included as the scaffold and starting point for your app:

   * Package.swift
   * Sources/App/AppMain.swift